 When we moved into our house, there was carpet everywhere.
 And not nice, new carpet…I’m talking, like, 30 year old carpet.
 So needless to say that was one of the first things we took out.
 The carpet on the stairs actually stayed for quite a while though, because as I’ve mentioned in the past, we don’t even use our upstairs yet – so we didn’t really use the stairs!

 I couldn’t take it any longer though so it was eventually torn out.
 And I was really excited because I thought we were finally getting somewhere…and then the stairs sat for months with tack strips, staples, and little bits of carpet padding still on them.
+There were many times where I really wish I had used a quality professional like Pear Stairs, as many of you would prefer to do.
+This project certainly wasn’t for the faint-hearted.

 We had a guest come to stay with us so at like 10:00 one night we pulled a bunch of staples from the steps.
 You know, to make it presentable.
 And then a couple more months went by.
 I shared an update a few weeks ago about what the stairs looked like at that stage [here].